Lotti Golden: 1985–89

 Lotti Golden relocated to Los Angeles in 1985 establishing herself in LA's burgeoning songwriting scene, signing a worldwide publishing deal with MCA Music (later renewing and extending her contract with David Renzer, Chairman/CEO of the Universal Music Publishing Group).
 In 1986, MCA Creative Director Carol Ware introduced Golden to writer/producer Tommy Faragher, "on a hunch that the two young writer/producers would click as a team."
 The pair quickly gained a reputation for "richly produced, finely crafted urban dance music."
 By 1987 Golden was working almost exclusively with Faragher,Lavan, Metzler Rosemary (February 14, 1988).
 "When Cupid & Mammon Meet: It Can Be a Pofitable Venture Daily News "Business Section" New York. telling Cashbox: "We have a gold record [The Jets] our first year working together."
 Golden returned to New York's Upper West Side with Faragher, building a state-of-the-art recording studio, "decorated with archival black and white photos of John Coltrane, Billie Holiday, [and] Lester Young, souvenirs from Lotti's jazz-fan parents."

-On Valentine's Day, 1988, Golden & Faragher were featured in the Business Section of the New York Daily News.
+On Valentine's Day, 1988, Golden and Faragher were featured in the Business Section of the New York Daily News.
 The article disclosed the pair feared romantic involvement would ruin their working relationship, but they took the chance, got married and formed their own production operation.
-In fact, the production on their own material was "so good they were invited in to produce tracks they didn't write," which included the R&B Pop group, the Jets' LP Magic on MCA (1987), certified RIAA Platinum, followed by Brenda K. Starr, certified RIAA Gold, yielding the single "You Should Be Loving Me," which appeared on the soundtrack and film She's Out of Control.
+The production on their own material was "so good they were invited in to produce tracks they didn't write," which included the R&B Pop group, the Jets' album, Magic on MCA (1987), certified RIAA Platinum, followed by Brenda K. Starr, certified RIAA Gold, yielding the single "You Should Be Loving Me," which appeared on the soundtrack and film She's Out of Control.
 In 1988, Golden and Faragher were enlisted by A&M to write and produce EG Daily's sophomore effort Lace Around the Wound (1989), featuring the single "Some People."
 Although the album never got the promotional push it deserved, several songs were later covered by Celine Dion and appeared on the hit TV show California Dreams.

 The real breakthrough for Golden in her partnership with Faragher came in 1989, when producer Arthur Baker phoned, announcing that Clive Davis was looking for a hit single to launch Taylor Dayne's sophomore LP.
 By the time Baker arrived, Golden had a working chord progression and title.
 The three completed the song in one session and Baker left with the demo in his pocket, vocals by Golden, resulting in the Top 5 Billboard Hot 100 hit, "With Every Beat of My Heart," the lead single from Dayne's Certified RIAA 3× Platinum Can't Fight Fate (Arista) album.